syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 {% endtabs %}

 #### Range selection
-Initially or during run time, you can selects the single date range programmatically by using the selectedRange property of `HijriDatePickerController`.
-It is only applicable when the selectionMode is set to `DateRangePickerSelectionMode.range`.
+You can selects the single date range programmatically by using the [selectedRange](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedRange.html) property of `HijriDatePickerController`.
+It is only applicable when the `selectionMode` is set to `DateRangePickerSelectionMode.range`.

 Use [HijriDateRange]() to define the date range for hijri date picker.